StevenBlack/vocab/million-dollar-words.md

 The religious meaning is a Christian feast celebrated on January 6 to commemorate the appearance of Christ, but the word is also used to mean a sudden realization of the true meaning of something.
 The light bulb that appears over Newton's head in a cartoon demonstrates an epiphany.
 The light bulb in that cartoon is also an anachronism (see anachronism).
 Pronounced EH-PIFF-ENN-EE.

-### e pluribus Unum
+### epistemology
-The Latin words that comprise the official U. S. motto.
-They are included in every official seal of the United States, and you may also see them on dollar bills.
-The phrase means, "one out of the many," as in one country out of many states.
+The study or a theory of the nature and grounds of knowledge especially with reference to its limits and validity.
+The philosophical theory of knowledge.
+How we know what we know.

 ### eponymous